 It is a legal requirement that if a driver is involved in an accident, he or she must stop and report an incident by exchanging details and by reporting it to the Gardaì.
 Failing to do this is a very serious offence, which can carry a hefty penalty, including a term in jail.

-3. Carry a disposable camera: It is a good idea to have a camera in your car and have the presence of mind (even though you may be in a state of shock) to photograph the post-accident position of the vehicles and the damage caused to them by the accident.
-This can make a very real difference to the outcome of a claim for compensation, especially where liability for the accident is disputed.
+- Carry a disposable camera: It is a good idea to have a camera in your car and have the presence of mind (even though you may be in a state of shock) to photograph the post-accident position of the vehicles and the damage caused to them by the accident.
+This can make a very real difference to if you decide to bring a case, especially where liability for the accident is disputed.
 A cheap disposable camera will usually suffice.